huserben/scrum-kata/questions/no_dod.md

 ## #No DoD
 What if a developer refuses to conform with the DoD?

-*This question was contributed by xyz*
+*This question was contributed by Benjamin Huser*